-This month’s #staffprofile focuses on Alma Robichaux, our Education and Engagement Team Project Coordinator and Diversity, Equity and Inclusion internship program coordinator.
+This month’s #staffprofile focuses on Alma Robichaux, our Education and Engagement Team Program Coordinator.
 While Alma is fairly new to GOMA, she has been a staple in the Gulf of Mexico world since the 90s.
 Scroll through our photos to learn more about Alma.

 For starters